 His son Charles, a theologian, was arrested for treason after speaking out in defence of Catholics against the Penal Laws.
 Introduced in the 16th and 17th centuries, this code of laws basically aimed at forcibly converting the Irish colony to Protestantism by disenfranchising the Catholic majority from political and economic power.

 The Leslies were long regarded as progressive and generous landlords, even if politically they were inconsistent (as is natural in families, I suppose, over time and the wax and wane of fortunes).
 Some opposed Home Rule, others were Irish nationalists — in one case it was father and son respectively.

-As for Churchillian connections?
+As for those Churchillian connections?
 In 1884 Leonie Jerome, an American socialite and accomplished pianist, married into the family via baronet Sir John Leslie.
 Leonie’s elder sister Jennie, on the other hand, wed Lord Randolph Churchill; you may have heard of their son Winston?
-Indeed, some items of furniture adorning the house today were hand-me-downs from the Churchills, who were said to regard the Leslies as the poor relations.
+Apparently some items of furniture adorning Castle Leslie today were originally hand-me-downs from the Churchills, who were said to regard the Leslies as the poor relations.
 Imagine.

 The quirkiest room of the castle?

 Each room of the Castle has a story spanning back through the decades, speckled with little nods to some Leslie or another, often with feature appearances of royals or celebrities.

 Our room was the Nursery — quite possibly the quirkiest in the place.
 In case the name didn’t give it away, the Nursery was the headquarters for the Leslie children over three generations.
 Anita included.
 Here, they played, frolicked about and studied, learning the basics thanks to governesses and home tutors before being carted off to boarding schools further afield.